-2019 Executive Compensation Program
+2020 Executive Compensation Program

-Our 2019 program remains generally consistent with our 2018 program in its design.
+Before the full global extent of COVID-19 had become apparent, we determined to keep our 2020 compensation program generally consistent with our 2019 program in its design.
 Recognizing that:

-- the Company has delivered exceptional results over the last several years due to the significant experience and competence of our high performing management team; - recent compensation review from Willis Towers Watson shows that the market has improved in terms of variable pay targets and actual payouts over the last several years; - competition for talent continues to increase; - each of the NEOs have played and continues to play a critical role in our success; and - we expect, and have experienced, greater than market median performance, our Talent and Compensation Committee felt it appropriate to take steps to position compensation for our NEOs closer to market in terms of target pay opportunity.
-The Talent and Compensation Committee thus approved compensation adjustments for Mr. Fain, Mr. Liberty, Mr. Bayley, Ms. Lutoff-Perlo and Mr. Kulovaara increasing their total target compensation for 2019 by 18%, 19%, 20%, 21% and 18%, respectively, as compared to 2018 total target compensation.
-These adjustments are intended to help maintain stability among our leaders and continue to enhance their focus on long-term Company performance and results.
+- the Company has delivered exceptional results over the last several years due to the significant experience and competence of our high performing management team; - recent compensation review from Willis Towers Watson shows that the market has improved in terms of variable pay targets and actual payouts over the last several years; - competition for talent continues to increase; - each of the NEOs have played and continues to play a critical role in our success; and - · we expect, and have experienced, greater than market median performance, our Talent and Compensation Committee felt it appropriate to take steps to position compensation for our NEOs closer to market in terms of target pay opportunity.